The Legal Challenge

 - October 2014: Charles and Rebecca were refused by the Registrars at Chelsea Old Town Hall when they sought to give “notice of intention” to form a civil partnership.

 - December 2014: Charles and Rebecca launched a legal challenge – in the form of a Judicial Review – at the High Court.

 - February 2015: A High Court judge, Mrs Justice Elisabeth Laing DBE, granted permission for Charles and Rebecca’s legal claim to proceed.
-The Judge also granted Charles and Rebecca a partial Protective Costs Order recognising that it is in the public interest that the case be heard.
+The Judge also granted Charles and Rebecca a Protective Costs Order recognising the public interest and importance of the case.

 - January 2106: Rebecca and Charles’ case is heard in the High Court.
 The judge rules that the continuation of a ban on civil partnerships for opposite sex couples is lawful but grants immediate permission to appeal.

-- November 2016: Rebecca and Charles’ case heard in the Court of Appeal.
+- November 2016: Rebecca and Charles’ case is heard in the Court of Appeal.

 What are the possible outcomes?

 Charles and Rebecca are seeking a declaration that the Civil Partnership Act (CPA) is not compatible with Articles 8 and 14 of the European Convention on Human Rights.

-In response to a declaration of incompatibility between the CPA and European Convention, the expectation would be that the Government would extend civil partnerships to all, regardless of sex or sexual orientation.
+In response to a declaration of incompatibility between the CPA and European Convention, the demand would be for the Government to extend civil partnerships to all, regardless of sex or sexual orientation.
 This would enable all couples access to form civil partnerships, on an equal footing, which in turn could have significant implications for the UK’s 3.3 million cohabiting couples.
-Such a judicial ruling and Government response would help make the UK a fairer, more equal society by ensuring that nobody is discriminated against on the basis of their sex or sex orientation.
+Such a judicial ruling and Government response would advance equality and promote the welfare of families across the country.

 How likely is it that the case will be successful?